 Need something new to watch on Netflix?
 Click here

-Will the movie be released in cinemas too?
+Was The Irishman released in cinemas too?

-“We’ve talked about it with Netflix,“ De Niro said at the Marrakesh Film Festival in 2018. ”They are going to do a presentation of our film the way it should be, in a theatre, in certain venues, the best theatrical venues there can be.
+“We’ve talked about it with Netflix,“ De Niro said at the Marrakesh Film Festival in 2018.
+“They are going to do a presentation of our film the way it should be, in a theatre, in certain venues, the best theatrical venues there can be.”

 Is there a trailer for The Irishman?